hegl0027/Mayo-BaseCamp/README.md

 ### Getting the source code and installing dependencies
 Clone or download the repo and `npm install` the dependencies in the web project root directory.
-- Command Line:
+1. Command Line:
   ```
   git clone http://tfs:8080/tfs/MayoClinic/Mayo%20Open%20Developer%20Network/_git/mayo-web-basecamp
   ```

-- Command Line: npm will install all required dependencies listed in `package.json`
+2. Command Line: npm will install all required dependencies listed in `package.json`
   ```
   npm install
   ```

 __Note:__ The `npm install` may take some time on Windows, as the virus scan will scan these installed files.

+##Usage

 ###Running the project
 Once the required npm packages have been installed, npm (NodeJS) is used to run the application.